Satisfiability Modulo Exponential Integer Arithmetic: Solving Problems via CEGAR

-follows from \Cref{lem:interpol}.
-Hence, we could derive the following \EIA-valid lemma:\footnote{Strictly speaking, this lemma is not a $\Sigma_\Int^\exp$-term if $d^+ > d^-$, as the right-hand side makes use of division in this case.
+Hence, we could derive the following \EIA-valid lemma:\footnote{Strictly speaking, this lemma is not a $\Sigma_\Int^\exp$-term if $d^+ > d^-$, as the right-hand side makes use of (rational) division in this case.
 However, an equivalent $\Sigma_\Int^\exp$-term can clearly be obtained by multiplying with the divisor.}

-\begin{example}[Linear Interpolation w.r.t.\ $y$] Let $\sem{\exp(s,t)} = \sem{\exp}(3,9) > 3^9$, i.e., we have $c = 3$ and $d = 9$.
+\begin{example}[Linear Interpolation w.r.t.\ $y$] Let $\sem{\exp(s,t)} = {\sem{\exp}}(3,9) > 3^9$, i.e., we have $c = 3$ and $d = 9$.
 Moreover, assume $c' = d' = 1$, i.e., we get $c^- = 1$, $c^+ = 3$, $d^- = 1$, and $d^+ = 9$.
 Then

 Hence, \ref{eq:il1} corresponds to

 This lemma would be violated by our counterexample, as we have

 \end{example} However, the degree of $\ip{2}{d}(s,t)$ depends on $d^+$, which in turn depends on the model that was found by the underlying SMT solver.
 Thus, the degree of $\ip{2}{d}(s,t)$ can get very large, which is challenging for the underlying solver.